Qingtao-Cao/obix/CODING_GUIDELINES.md

 # Coding Guidelines

-The coding style for the ONEDC oBIX applications use the GNU/Linux kernel source code guidelines, featured at https://www.kernel.org/doc/Documentation/CodingStyle, with a few exceptions as noted below.
+The coding style of ONEDC oBIX applications use the GNU / Linux kernel source code guidelines, featured at https://www.kernel.org/doc/Documentation/CodingStyle, with a few exceptions as noted below.

 # Exceptions

-A list of exceptions to the GNU/Linux kernel coding guidelines are listed below.
+A list of exceptions to the GNU / Linux kernel coding guidelines are listed below.

-## Tabular key
+## Tabular Key

-Generally, C-style code files (that is, code contained within files suffixed with a `.c` or `.h` extension) must be indented with a tab key instead of multiple space characters.
-The tab key must be set to a size-width of **4 characters** for existing source-code to line up properly.
+Generally, C-style code files (E.g. code contained within files suffixed with a `.c` or `.h` extension) must be indented with a tab key instead of multiple space characters.
+The tab key must be set to a size-width of **four (4) characters** for the existing source-code to line up properly.

-*Note*: Please do not change the indenting of other people''s code if the tab-character in your editor is not set to 4 characters.
+*Note*: Please do not change the indenting of other people's code if the tab-character in your editor is not set to four (4) characters.

 ## Use of `typedef`

-The GNU/Linux coding guidelines discourage the type defining of structures and enumerations.
-This rule is not followed in ONEDC/oBIX, however typedefines **must** be suffixed with a `_t`:
+The GNU / Linux coding guidelines discourage the type defining of structures and enumerations.
+This rule is not followed in ONEDC / oBIX, however typedefines **must** be suffixed with a `_t`:

 ```c